 No distinction shall be made between team and independent skiers when deciding who goes into the second round.
-The top eight scores from the first round will go to the second/final round.
+The top eight scores from the first round will go to the second/final round except in the case of eight or fewer skiers in accordance with 1904(C).